-Employee Handbook Signature Page - What you should know
+Employee Handbook Acknowledgment Page - What you should know

 Read on to discover more about why you need this page and how to get it right.